draftedus/tangram/README.md

 - To save your SSD from a premature death, set up a RAM disk for the `target` directory, where output from cargo is written.
 On Linux, run `sudo mkdir /path/to/tangram/target && sudo chmod 777 /path/to/tangram/target && sudo mount -t tmpfs target /path/to/tangram/target`.
 To set up a RAM disk automatically when your computer starts, add `none /path/to/tangram/target tmpfs rw,relatime 0 0` to `/etc/fstab` and reboot.

-- For helpful features like inline errors, autocomplete, go-to-defintion, and more, configure your editor to use [Rust Analyzer](https://rust-analyzer.github.io/).
+- For helpful features like diagnostics, autocomplete, go-to-defintion, and more, configure your editor to use [Rust Analyzer](https://rust-analyzer.github.io/).

 ## License